Research Chairs in Policy, Law, and Governance

 Graduate School of International Studies

 The Graduate School of International Studies (ESEI) is a leading multidisciplinary hub for research, teaching, and public engagement in international issues.
-Deeply convinced that international questions call for disciplinary decompartmentalization, our exceptional scholars and experts produce cutting-edge and groundbreaking research in a number of fields, including international commerce, global security and insecurity, international law and international development.
+Deeply convinced that international questions call for disciplinary decompartmentalization, our exceptional scholars and experts produce cutting-edge and groundbreaking research in a number of fields, including international commerce, global security, international law and international development.
 The Graduate School has six main Université Laval’s partners: the Faculty of Social Sciences; the Faculty of Law; the Faculty of Forestry, Geography and Geomatics; the Faculty of Business Administration; the Faculty of Agriculture and Food Sciences; and the Faculty of Arts and Human Sciences.

 The Fulbright Chair in International Studies will welcome scholars from several disciplines.
 The Chair will support ESEI’s core mission of studying international questions in a dynamic, interdisciplinary, and stimulating way.
 The Fulbright Chair in International Studies will consolidate and expand the Graduate School’s strengths and expertise in one or more of the following areas, broadly defined: multidisciplinary methodology, international political economy, international law, security and conflict studies, geopolitics, international migration, international development, and international business and finance.
 The Graduate School will provide office space to the holder of the Fulbright Chair in International Studies, making sure to offer several opportunities to the holder to engage, exchange and discuss international issues with the Graduate School’s scholars and those based in the partnered Faculties.